 - promoting conspiracy theories about the origins of the coronavirus and the policy choices of international public health agencies.

-Jonathan Bright, Hubert Au, Hannah Bailey, Mona Elswah, Marcel Schliebs, Nahema Marchal, Christian Schwieter, Katarina Rebello & Philip N. Howard.
+Jonathan Bright, Hannah Bailey, Mona Elswah, Marcel Schliebs, Nahema Marchal, Christian Schwieter, Katarina Rebello & Philip N. Howard.
 “Coronavirus Coverage by State-Backed English-Language News Sources: Understanding Chinese, Iranian, Russian and Turkish Government Media.”
 Data Memo 2020.2.
 Oxford, UK: Project on Computational Propaganda. comprop.oii.ox.ac.uk